 Kids who spend time outdoors are happy, healthy, and ready to learn.
 We invite you and your students to join us in the fall or spring for morning nature walks in the Whilamut Natural Area of Alton Baker Park.

-- WHO: Two classes of K-5th graders per day (divided into groups of 7-9 children)
+WHO: Two-three classes of K-5th graders per day (64 kids max, divided into groups of 7-9 children)

-- HOW MUCH: Morning walks $3.50/child, afternoon extensions $3.25/child (Nearby Nature) or $3/child (Eugene Science Center).
+HOW MUCH: Morning walks $3.50/child, afternoon extensions $3.25/child (Nearby Nature) or $3/child (Eugene Science Center).
 Scholarships available.
 Request when you register.
 Priority to Title I schools.
 See Payment and Cancellation policy below.